LeangsivHan/data_stream_clustering/README.md

 # data_stream_clustering
 Topic: Data stream clustering on low-cost machines using Micropython

-All implementation was store in `ulab/micropython/ports/unix/implementation` and the main file is `data_stream_clustering.py`.
+All implementations were stored in `ulab/micropython/ports/unix/implementation` and the main file is `data_stream_clustering.py`.

 To run the code, you need to stay in `unix` folder, and write this command line:
 `./micropython-2 file_name`